Does the thought of incorporating or deciding on a business structure seem daunting and maybe a little unnecessary for your small business?

 2. Will You Hire Employees or Contractors?

 If you hire someone (an employee or contractor) and they make a mistake that results in damages, the “corporate shield” of a corporation or LLC can minimize your personal liability.
-If you hire people, or are planning on hiring people, then forming a corporation or LLC is probably a good safeguard for you.
+Sole proprietors and general partnerships, on the other hand, don’t have that protection and will be personally liable for their business’s debts.

 3. Do You Like to Keep Things Simple?

-A corporation is more complex to run and manage: you need to appoint a board of directors, hold an annual shareholders’ meeting and directors’ meetings, document key shareholder and director decisions, and file a separate corporate income tax return.
-For an LLC, you typically just need to file an Annual Report with the state.
+A corporation is more complex to run and manage.
+It requires appointing a board of directors, holding annual shareholders’ and directors’ meetings, documenting key shareholder and director decisions, and filing a separate corporate income tax return.
+For an LLC, you typically need to file an annual report with the state.

-4. Do You Want “Pass-Through” Tax Treatment?
+4. Do You Want Pass-Through Taxation?

 5. Are You Looking to Lower Your Self-Employment Taxes?

-If you’re a solo professional or service provider operating as a sole proprietor, then you’re very familiar with self-employment taxes, the self-employed person’s version of the FICA tax.
+If you’re a solo professional or service provider operating as a sole proprietor, you’re familiar with self-employment taxes.
+These are the self-employed person’s version of the FICA tax.

-6. Are Any of the Business Owners Non-US Residents?
+6. Are Any of the Business Owners Non-U.S. Residents?